rapid7/metasploit-framework/Msftidy.md

 ## Old Keywords
 Before Metasploit moved to Github the sources were stored in a SVN repository.
 SVN has support to replace custom variables with current values like the last revision.
 Since GIT does not support them, the references should be removed from code.

+## Verbose
+You should not define a VERBOSE option in your module.
+A VERBOSE option is already provided by the framework.
+To make use of the VERBOSE setting, you can use methods like `vprint_status` and `vprint_error`

+## Badchars
+This checks looks for bad characters in the module title.
+If you encounter this error, please replace the characters.

+## File Extension
+All modules should have a `.rb` file extenstion to be loaded by the framework.

+## Old Rubies
+This check checks the file for syntax errors with old Ruby versions.
+By default this check will not run.
+To execute this check you need to set the environment variable `MSF_CHECK_OLD_RUBIES`.

+## Ranking
+This check ensures you added the correct ranking to your module.
+[Click here](Exploit-Ranking) to read more about Exploit Ranking.